buzkall/teachable-reports-export/README.md

 Specifying the output file won't output anything to the screen and will save it into a file:

     python getUserReport.py STUDENT_EMAIL FILENAME.txt

+The hidefree parameter is set to 1 by default (will hide all the free courses).
+Adding --hidefree=0 will display all paid and free courses.

+## Cache and rate limits
 To avoid reaching any rate limit, the script caches the courses' data into a file using Shelve.
 The cache path can be changed modifying the variable CACHE_PATH, by default it creates a file called teachable_cache.out in the same folder

+The cache file expires in a week, but this time can be changed modifying the constant MAXIMUM_CACHE_DURATION.